raidionics/Raidionics/README.md

 The extension of the software varies depending on the OS.
 On Windows run:
 ```
-./dist/NeuroRADS.app
+./dist/NeuroRADS.exe
 ```

-and on MacOS:
+and on Linux/MacOS (UNIX):
 ```
-./dist/NeuroRADS.app
+./dist/NeuroRADS
 ```